A LIBRARY ABOUT CLIMATE CHANGE

 and by increasing outbound infrared radiation at the two infrared wavelength ranges unaffected by GHGs (see graph at top of GHG Emissions and Levels page in the Carbon+ Emissions section).
 CO2 removal is too slow in scaling up to avoid the need to cool Earth.

 * Arctic warming causes the north polar jet stream to slow down and wander more.
 See "Weather" section, "Jet Stream & Arctic" page.
-The bigger meanders bring longer droughts, rains with floods, heat waves and cold spells.
+The bigger meanders bring longer droughts, more intense rains with floods, longer and hotter heat waves, and lesser cold spells.

 I worry about amplifying (positive) feedbacks that increase temperatures, without changing (directly) GHG levels in the air.
 Feedbacks overlap with tipping points.